efreneau/Machine-Learning-On-Seismic-Streamer-Data/README.md

 **Quantifying seismic survey reverberation off the Alaskan North Slope**([here](https://github.com/efreneau/Machine-Learning-On-Seismic-Streamer-Data/blob/master/Relevant%20Papers/Guerra_Thode_et%20al_2011_read.pdf)): Process to compute MLMs discussed here.

 ### Publications ###

+Resulting models for non-frequency dependent RMS and SEL:

+Abadi, S. H., & Freneau, E. (2019).
+Short-range propagation characteristics of airgun pulses during marine seismic reflection surveys.
-We submited our resulting models for non-frequency dependent RMS and SEL.
-We are going to publish in The Journal of the Acoustical Society of America and are waiting for the revision period.
+The Journal of the Acoustical Society of America, 146(4), 2430–2442. https://doi.org/10.1121/1.5127843.

-We submitted an abstract and were accepted to present at IEEE OCEANS, in Seattle and will attend in October.
+We presented results at IEEE OCEANS 2019, in Seattle.

 We are currently working on models for the MLMs, which quantifies reverberations and will publish in a future paper.